 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, heart disease, or nerve problems.
+- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, kidney disease, or neuropathy or other nerve problems.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.